bryndin/provo/README.md

 - **Provisioning a New VM:** With scripted CLI tools quickly provision a new development VM to replace a misbehaving one or add more boxes to distribute the load.

-With Provo, you can configure your shell, prompt, editor, unroll your development setup, launch a VM, or migrate a host within seconds, boosting your productivity.
+With Provo, you can configure your shell, prompt, and editor, unroll your development setup, launch a VM, or migrate a host within seconds, boosting your productivity.

 ## Installation